 The people in the Board are called "officers" of the ECEIM and are elected by secret ballot by all Diplomates during the Annual General Meeting (AGM).
 The ECEIM Board consists of five ECEIM Diplomates and the immediate Past president.
 An officer is elected for a term of three years.
 As all officers of the College and members of the committees, they serve the College on an honorary basis and receive no payment, except reimbursement of their expenses.

-The Board meets 2 times yearly, usually before BEVA and ECEIM congresses and the has web meetings as needed.
-Furthermore, the officers of the Board have regular telephonic and email contacts for other issues year-round.
+The Board meets two times yearly, usually before BEVA and ECEIM congresses and the board has web meetings as needed.
+Furthermore, the officers of the Board have regular year round contact by phone and email.

 The Board is the executive group of the College.
 It considers all the business and policies pertaining to the affairs of the College.
 The Board is responsible for generating strategic plans and for overseeing the operational delivery of these plans by the various Standing Committees of the College.
 It appoints Standing Committees, selects the time and place of meetings and determines the fees for application, examinations, registrations and other fees.
 It directs the management of funds held by the College.